mawalou14/TodoManagementApi/README.md

 ## Getting Started

-To run the application locally:
+To run the application locally using Docker Compose:

 1. Clone this repository.
-2. Configure the database connection in `appsettings.json`.
+2. Navigate to the project directory.
-3. Build and run the application.
+3. Run `docker-compose up --build` to build and start the containers.
+4. Access the API at `http://localhost:5000`.

 ## API Endpoints